matthew30903/TechTeaWeb/content/reviews/2023/08/tea-gyokuro-sugi-moto-tea/index.md

 - Tea
 slug: gyokuro-sugi-moto-tea
 keywords:
-description: One of the less the cheaper gyokuro teas.
-It is a good tea, but not the best.
-review-type:
+description: A decent Gyokuro.
+I liked it alright, but brewing instructions were not the greatest and it was easy to brew bitter.
+location_obtained: Utsuwa-No-Yakata in the Little Tokyo district of Los Angeles, CA
+affiliate: false
-- Tea
+review_type: Tea
-brand: "Sugi Moto Tea"
+brands: "Sugi Moto Tea"
 price: $50
-weight: 227g
+_weight: 227g (.5 lb)
-temprature: 120 - 140°F
+temperature: 120 - 140°F
-brew-time: 3-4 Minutes
+brewtime: 3-4 Minutes
+teas:
+    - Green
+    - Gyokuro
 ---

-## Info

-Recommended Temp 🌡️: 120 - 140°F
-Recommended Brew Time ⏱️: 3-4 Minutes

-Brand: Sugi Moto Tea
-Type of Tea: Green - Gyokuro
-Price: $50 USD
-Package Size: 227g (.5 lb)

-Where I got it: Utsuwa-No-Yakata in the Little Tokyo district of Los Angeles, CA

 ## Thoughts